jgp5137/temp/README.md

 # temporary-repo

-this is for a uni class
+This is the repository for a super cool program.
+There's a speeeling error in this sentence.

+## Installation

+blah blah blah

+## Usage

+nice